Jahia/content-integrity/docs/embedded-tests.md

 If you need to change the type of a property on some production content, you should make the property `hidden` (and not indexed if of type `string`), and declare a new property of the desired type.
 Then, if you need to recover the content from the former property, you will need to write a script to copy the value (after a conversion if required).
 The script should be run with the listeners deactivated, and should be run on each workspace.

+#### Invalid single/multi valued status

+`Error code: INVALID_MULTI_VALUE_STATUS`

+**Description**: A property has been detected with a value that does not match the declared single-value/multi-value type for the property.

+Changing the type of a property is not a supported operation.

+Nevertheless, it is something pretty usual during the initial development phase.
+In such case, you should consider deleting every node based on the type holding your property, in each workspace, and recreate some fresh test content, based on the updated definitions.

+If you need to change the type of a property on some production content, you should make the property `hidden` (and not indexed if of type `string`), and declare a new property of the desired type.
+Then, if you need to recover the content from the former property, you will need to write a script to copy the value (after a conversion if required).
+The script should be run with the listeners deactivated, and should be run on each workspace.

 _work in progress_

 ## PublicationSanityDefaultCheck